iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.fema.mobile.android 3 reviews"/>
 </p>

+> Haven't had this installed for 24 hours yet however it was easy to install, set which alerts I want/need for the counties I need.
+I don't get weather alerts for whatever yhe reason (checked settings) and had to depend on others to relay alerts.
+I can now get the alerts myself and it may be a lifesaver since where I live we get severe weather, tornados and hurricanes regularly.<br> :date: __2021-05-04 22:42:49__

 > It's helpful to have the alerts, but they come constantly about the same issue.
 They need to bundle alerts together and just say it's been updated.<br> :date: __2021-05-01 14:19:12__

 > Works, but it keeps announcing the same alerts over and over, almost to the point of harassment!
 Also, the developer evidently does not read user comments, because they have not replied to any, a lot of which contain very good suggestions.<br> :date: __2021-02-15 21:07:44__